ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       - In its access policies related to administrative operations at the Group Manager for the Administrator, the AS determines every group name superpattern P\*, such that every group name matching with the wildcard pattern P of the scope entry E matches also with P\*.

       - If no superpatterns are found, the AS proceeds with the next scope entry, if any.
-Otherwise, the AS computes Tperm\* as the union of the permission sets associated with the superpatterns P\* found at the previous step.
-That is, Tperm\* is the inclusive OR of the binary representations of the Tperm values associated with the superpatterns P\* and encoding the corresponding permission sets as per {{scope-format}}.
+Otherwise, the AS computes Tperm\* as the union of the permission sets associated with the superpatterns found at the previous step.
+That is, Tperm\* is the inclusive OR of the binary representations of the Tperm values associated with the found superpatterns and encoding the corresponding permission sets as per {{scope-format}}.

       - The AS adds to the set S a scope entry, such that its Toid is the same as in the scope entry E, while its Tperm is equal to Tperm\*.